Skip to content

 ecrecover

-This example shows one possible way to work with partially captured results from the stack, getting the omitted ones later.
+This example shows one possible way to work with partially captured results from the stack, obtaining the omitted ones later.

-// Recovers a public key from the signature like its done on Bitcoin or Ethereum
+// Recovers a public key from the signature as done in Bitcoin or Ethereum.

 //